grantjenks/python-pattern-matching/README.rst

 hard because they need an ecosystem of emacs-modes, vim-modes and the like to really be convenient.

-PyPatt takes a different approach.
+Python Pattern Matching takes a different approach.
 No import hooks, no codecs, no operator overloads.
 Instead, I present a function decorator.
-Apply ``@pypatt.transform`` and you're off to the races.
+Apply ``@patternmatching.transform`` and you're off to the races.
 Let's take a look:

 ::

-    import pypatt
+    import patternmatching

-    @pypatt.transform
+    @patternmatching.transform
     def test_demo():
         values = [[1, 2, 3], ('a', 'b', 'c'), 'hello world',
             False, [4, 5, 6], (1, ['a', True, (0,)], 3)]